06 Jan, 2021 Bicultural or multi-cultural? (Defining some vocabulary – and why it’s important)

 Q2 – Of what importance is Te Tiriti o Waitangi to a Pākehā?

 For some backdrop to the question, New Zealand was recognised by Britain as a sovereign Māori state from 1835 onwards as a result of He Whakaputanga – The Declaration of Independence.
-This is why a Treaty was needed for before the British Crown could assume any jurisdiction over / responsibility for the behaviour or welfare of non-Māori here – because Māori were the sovereigns!
+This is why a Treaty was needed for before the British Crown could assume any jurisdiction over / responsibility for the behaviour or welfare of non-Māori here – because the various Māori people’s were collectively recognised as the sovereigns!

 - For Māori – it gave protections